Studying in Ireland

 |Undergraduate degree||£15,000 - 22,000||per annum|

 |Postgraduate degree||£15,000 - 26,000||per annum|

-Note that these fees do not include the cost of Medical School tuition fees which are typically much greater than the above fees, speak to an SI-UK consultant to learn more about the fees you can expect at an Northern Irish Medical School.
+Note that these fees do not include the cost of Medical School tuition fees which are typically much greater than the above fees, speak to an SI-UK consultant to learn more about the fees you can expect at a Northern Irish Medical School.
 These figures may not fully represent all courses, some may be more or less expensive.
 Additionally, some courses may have additional costs which are not included in your tuition fee.
 Speak to your consultant about scholarship opportunities at universities in Northern Ireland.

-Gorgeous Landscapes and Cultural Hotspots
+Northern Ireland's Gorgeous Landscapes and Cultural Hotspots

 Northern Ireland attracts students and tourists from across the world because of its scenic landscapes and fantastic history.
 From cozy Irish villages and the busy, whilst unintimidating, city of Belfast to rolling fields and stunning coastlines.
-The Giants' Causeway is a big draw for many visiting the Emerald Isles and the Titanic museum in Belfast brings in hundreds of thousands of visitors every year (close to a million pre-pandemic).
+The Giant's Causeway is a big draw for many visiting the Emerald Isles and the Titanic museum in Belfast brings in hundreds of thousands of visitors every year (close to a million pre-pandemic).

 The Peacewall is a monument to Ireland's recent history and many museums around the country pay homage to both Northern Ireland's modern and ancient history.
 Northern Ireland's main spoken language is English but it also has two recognized regional languages in Irish (also known as Gaelic) and Ulster Scots (an Irish local variety of the Scots language), and many students return home from Ireland knowing a word or two of either tongue.